 Make /hbase an encryption zone.
 Do not create encryption zones as subdirectories under /hbase, because HBase may need to rename files across those subdirectories.
-When you create the encryption zone, name the key hbase-key for use with the Recommended KMS Access Control List on page 295.
+When you create the encryption zone, name the key hbase-key to take advantage of auto-generated KMS ACLs.